shalzz/zola-deploy-action/README.md

 ## Secrets

- * `TOKEN`: Personal Access key with the scope `public_repo`, we need this to push the site files back to the repo.
+ * `TOKEN`: [Personal Access key][] with the appropriate scope.
+If the repository is public the `public_repo` scope suffices, for private repositories the full `repo` scope is required.
+We need this to push the site files back to the repo.

     ( Actions already provides a `GITHUB_TOKEN` which is an installation token and does not trigger a GitHub Pages builds hence we need a personal access token )